 Spotlight: Alabama Scenic River Trail

-Touring the Deep South’s Alabama River and historical attractions
+Touring the South’s Alabama River and historical attractions

 What You’ll Find

-Visitors to this short stretch of the Alabama Scenic River Trail, roughly one hundred miles from Montgomery, Alabama, to Camden, will find gorgeous scenery, a twisting river shaded by huge oaks and a treasure trove of museums.
+Visitors to this short stretch of the Alabama Scenic River Trail, roughly 100 miles (160.9 km) from Montgomery, Alabama, to Camden, will find gorgeous scenery, a twisting river shaded by huge oaks and a treasure trove of museums.
 Explore the fascinating history of this cradle of both the U.S. Civil War Confederacy and the Civil Rights Movement.
 You’ll also find plenty of U.S. Army Corps of Engineers recreation areas, including picnic spots, campgrounds and places to paddle.
-This section of the Alabama River is part of a 3,000 mile long accessible blue trail made up of several Alabama rivers, stretching from the Georgia/Alabama border to the Gulf of Mexico.
+This section of the Alabama River is part of a 3,000 mile (4828 km) long accessible blue trail made up of several Alabama rivers, stretching from the Georgia/Alabama border to the Gulf of Mexico.

-Located at the intersection of Interstates 65 and 85, Montgomery is a great start for this roughly 100-mile tour of the Deep South, where winters are mild and the history is rich.
+Located at the intersection of Interstates 65 and 85, Montgomery is a great start for this roughly 100-mile (160.9 km) tour in the South, where winters are mild and the history is rich.
 From Montgomery, follow the looping contours of the Alabama River by heading west on Montgomery County Road 54 (which winds close to the river) or U.S. Route 80 (the faster route) to Selma, and continue south on Alabama Highway 21 to Camden.
-Use this U.S. Army Corps of Engineers map to view the area and its many attractions.
+Use this U.S. Army Corps of Engineers map (PDF) to view the area and its many attractions.

 Paddlers can travel downriver to Selma and Camden along the Alabama River and take in the historical attractions of this area.

 Selma is the location of the Edmund Pettus Bridge and “Bloody Sunday,” where some 600 civil rights demonstrators intending to travel from Selma to Montgomery in March of 1965 made it as far as the bridge.
-There, the demonstrators were attacked by state and local police who were ordered to stop the march for public safety reasons, by then-Governor George Wallace.The site, named a national historic landmark in 2013 by the National Park Service, now hosts the National Voting Rights Museum and Institute honoring the passage of the Voting Rights Act just months after Bloody Sunday.
-The march is re-enacted each year in the spring by civil rights advocates.
+Here demonstrators were attacked by state and local police who were ordered to stop the march for public safety reasons, by then-Governor George Wallace.The site was named a national historic landmark in 2013 by the National Park Service and now hosts the National Voting Rights Museum and Institute honoring the passage of the Voting Rights Act just months after Bloody Sunday.
+The march is re-enacted annually in the spring by civil rights advocates.
 On the same site is The Slavery and Civil War Museum, where visitors can view “Footprints of Our Ancestors” and gain a better understanding of the treatment of slaves.

 Make Sure You

 Take a moment and explore the ruins of Cahawba, Alabama’s first capital.
-This once-thriving town was frequently flooded (less so now thanks to the U.S. Army Corps of Engineers’ dams and reservoirs), and an Alabama Historical Commission’s visitor center now marks the location.
+This once-thriving town was frequently flooded (less so now thanks to the U.S. Army Corps of Engineers’ dams and reservoirs), and stop in at the Alabama Historical Commission’s visitor center.